 The Model Up Close

-These families are adopting the Fair Start model: Smaller families working together to plan a fair start in life for every child.
+These families are adopting the child centered Fair Start model: Smaller families working together to plan a fair start in life for every child.
 You can join them to make a better future for all.
 You can make your voice heard.

 The Phelps-Mathews Family